 \subsection{Infinitesimal generator}

-In our particular setting, the finite approximations $F_i$ are metric graphs.
-Thus, for finite indexes $i\geq 0$, the operator $L_{F_i}$ with domain $\mcD_{F_i}$ corresponds with the standard Laplacian studied in quantum graphs/cable systems; see e.g.~\cite{BB04,BK13}.
-In this paragraph we focus on the properties of the generator $L_{F_\infty}$ and its domain $\mcD_{F_\infty}$, which can be obtained from the results in the previous paragraph.
+Since the finite approximations $F_i$ are metric graphs, for finite indexes $i\geq 0$ the operator $L_{F_i}$ with domain $\mcD_{F_i}$ corresponds with the standard Laplacian studied in quantum graphs/cable systems; see e.g.~\cite{BB04,BK13}.
+In this paragraph we focus on the properties of the generator $L_{F_\infty}$ and its domain $\mcD_{F_\infty}$ that can be obtained from the results in the previous paragraph.

 Finding an explicit characterization of the domain is usually a delicate and difficult question.
 Luckily, for many purposes it will be enough to have a suitable dense set of functions at hand.
 The next theorem provides a natural \textit{core} of functions for $L_{F_\infty}$, i.e.\ a subspace $\mcD_0$ of the domain $\mcD_{F_\infty}$ with the property that the closure of the restriction $L_{F_\infty}|_{\mcD_0}$ coincides with $L_{F_\infty}$.